Hong Kong Fact Sheet - The Police

 Personnel and Training: The Personnel Wing (P Wing) is responsible for all core human resources management functions, including recruitment, promotion, career development, conditions of service, discipline, staff relations and welfare matters.

 People are the most valuable asset of the Force.
 To attract candidates of a high caliber to join the Force, the Recruitment Division of P Wing organises recruitment and publicity events of different nature, which include the Education & Careers Expo, Police Recruitment Days and careers talks.
-Between May 2021 and June 2023, the Recruitment Division held six Recruitment Experience & Assessment Days that combined recruitment and experiential elements, introducing police work and recruitment information to the general public through an interactive way.
+Between May 2021 and June 2024, the Recruitment Division held eight Recruitment Experience & Assessment Days that combined recruitment and experiential elements, introducing police work and recruitment information to the general public through an interactive way.
 Participants could also make applications on-site.

-To facilitate applications from university students, the Force organised a ‘Police University Recruitment Express – Hong Kong’ at 11 institutes across Hong Kong between September and October 2022.
+To facilitate applications from university students, the Force organised a 'Police University Recruitment Express – Hong Kong' at 11 institutes across Hong Kong between September and October 2023.
 Students could apply on the spot for the positions of police constable, probationary inspector and auxiliary police constable, and undergo the selection process on campus as well.
 Serving officers who were alumni of the universities also shared their experiences with the students.

 With a view to encouraging serving officers to inspire those around them to join the Force, the Recruitment Division launches the Police Recruitment Buddies scheme.
 The scheme aims at encouraging serving officers to identify, inspire and encourage their family members and friends to make applications, attracting new blood for the Force.
 In addition, the Recruitment Division launches the Non-ethnic Chinese (NEC) Referral System, which refers NEC applicants who have yet to pass the recruitment selection process to join the engagement programmes organised by different Police Districts.
 It aims at better equipping the applicants for joining the Force by enhancing their confidence and competency.

 The Recruitment Division regularly reviews the recruitment policy to attract high-calibre candidates.
-Starting from April 1 2022, the Hong Kong residency requirement for police constable, inspector, and auxiliary police constable, i.e. ‘has lived in Hong Kong for at least seven years’, has been removed.
-Applicants are only required to fulfil the criterion of being ‘a permanent resident of the Hong Kong Special Administrative Region’.
+Starting from April 1 2022, the Hong Kong residency requirement for police constable, inspector, and auxiliary police constable, i.e. 'has lived in Hong Kong for at least seven years', has been removed.
+Applicants are only required to fulfil the criterion of being 'a permanent resident of the Hong Kong Special Administrative Region'.
 With effect from May 5 2023, the entry requirements for recruit police constable, probationary inspector and auxiliary police constable have been adjusted: (i) The minimum height and weight requirements were lifted to align with that of the other disciplined services; (ii) The requirement to undergo unaided visual acuity test was removed.
 An applicant who passes the test with the use of spectacles or contact lenses will be deemed to have met the required eyesight standard.
 The requirement for colour perception test remains unchanged; and (iii) The Recruit Police Constable Written Examination (Written Examination) was introduced to provide applicants with an alternative way to meet the language proficiency requirements.
 The Written Examination, comprised of elements of police work, was tailor-made for applicants of recruit police constable.
 An applicant passing the Written Examination is deemed to have met the recruit police constable language proficiency requirements, and the result is permanently valid.
+With effect from 21 September 2023, the Force has revised the Physical Fitness Test (PFT) for recruitment by replacing the Handgrip Strength Test with Push-up, and revising the rules of shuttle run.
+The adjustments aim to enhance the PFT’s effectiveness in assessing duty-related physical fitness and its relevance to foundation training.

-The P Wing is at the forefront in the promotion of a healthy and a caring culture both within and beyond the Force.
+The P Wing is at the forefront in the promotion of a healthy and a caring culture both within and beyond theForce.
 In 2023, the Force was awarded the 15 Years Plus Caring Organisation Logo from the Hong Kong Council of Social Service in recognition of its on-going commitment in caring for its employees, the community and the environment, and thereby demonstrating good corporate social responsibility.

 The Hong Kong Police College (HKPC) comprises headquarters and three schools, namely the School of Foundation Training, the School of Professional Development and the School of Specialised Learning.
 The HKPC is committed to equipping officers with the necessary attitude, knowledge and skills to serve Hong Kong with honor, duty and loyalty.